shantanudwivedi16/Mountblue_Docs/Shantanu_Softskill_TechPaper.md

 ## Render Tree
 ![](Images/Render_Tree.png)

 Render tree omits all the nodes that are not required, such as **display:none**, **script**, and **meta**.
-One important difference that you might have come across is between display:none and visibility: hidden.
-The render tree doesn’t include the node with display: none, whereas visibility:hidden is included.
+One important difference that you might have come across is between **display:none** and **visibility: hidden**.
+The render tree doesn’t include the node with **display: none**, whereas **visibility:hidden** is included.
 This picture gives a clear example of how the DOM and CSSOM are merged together to create a render tree.
 This is the last step before the browser starts layouts of the nodes.

 ## Layout
 We still haven’t painted anything on the screen as of yet.
 In this step, we will be calculating the sizes and positions of the nodes in the tree.
 It’s very good at what it does, so there is very little to explore here.
 We will look into this in the next sections.